Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 </div>

 Thanks to the dynamics-informed and memory-efficient nature of DYffusion, we can scale our framework to long horizons.
-In the spring mesh dataset, we train with a horizon of 134 and evaluate the models on trajectories of 804 time steps.
+On the spring mesh dataset, we train with a horizon of 134 and evaluate the models on trajectories of 804 time steps.
 Our method beats the Dropout baseline, with a larger margin on the out-of-distribution test dataset.
-Despite several attempts with varying configurations over the number of diffusion steps, learning rates, and diffusion schedules, none of the DDPM or MCVD diffusion models converged.
+Despite several attempts with varying configurations over the number of diffusion steps, learning rates, and diffusion schedules, none of the DDPM or MCVD diffusion models converged on the spring mesh dataset.

 <div class='l-body' align="center">
 <img class="img-fluid rounded" src="{{ site.baseurl }}/assets/img/2023-12-dyffusion/results-table-spring-mesh.png" width="95%">